kartoffelquadrat/CalendarAggregator/README.md

 ## About

-[Original version](http://icalligator.changeset.hr/) (was not able to correctly parse anything with that)
+[Original version](https://github.com/frnhr/ical_aggregator) (was not able to correctly parse anything with that, but the codebase was useful)

 ## Changelog

  * Removed google-analytics call
  * Tidied up UI
-   * Removed banners, commercials, google analytics, confusing text
+   * Removed banners, commercials, confusing text
    * Removed not-working date formats
    * Added instructions